Family Court

 Dissolution of marriage, post-decree matters, annulment

 These cases are between family members and unmarried couples who have lived together or have children together.
 In Jefferson County, Deputy Clerks assist victims of domestic violence in the completion of the petition for a short-term protective order (up to six months for emergency protective orders [EPOs] and up to three years for domestic violence orders [DVOs]).
-Petitioner’s address and minor children’s names are confidential.
+The petitioner’s address and minor children’s names are confidential.

 Our office is one of only a few in the nation that provides off-site petition intake for medically fragile or homebound petitioners through a partnership with ElderServe.